 The mouthparts (stylets or rostrum) form two channels allowing food to be

-sucked up one and saliva to be pumped down the other (see the diagram of a bug head below).
+sucked up one and saliva to be pumped down the other (see the diagram of a bug head on the left).

 The bug on the left belongs to the Pyrrhocoridae family, many of which are seed eaters.
 This is Pyrrhocoris apterus (the fire bug), and is the only member of the family found in Britain, though it is not common.
 In Europe it can sometimes be seen in huge numbers in spring crawling through the vegetation.